What Does a Penetration Tester Do?

 According to Payscale, the median salary for a Penetration Tester is $81,356 (2019 figures).
 Overall, you can expect to take home a total pay of $49,252 – $134,946.
 This includes your base annual salary, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable.

 Penetration Tester Job Requirements

-Hone your street skills any which way you can.
-Go to hacking conferences, research potential certifications (see below), look into SANS courses, set up a pen testing lab, learn from other pen testers, read and read more.
+We also recommend that you hone your street skills any which way you can.
+Liaison with other pen testers at hacking conferences, research potential certifications, look into MOOCs and training courses, set up a pen testing lab, learn from other pen testers, read and read more.

 Pen testers conduct security audits, develop code, automate processes, reverse engineer binaries – the list goes on.
 So try and learn as much as you can about operating systems, software, communications and network protocols.

 Here are technical skills we have seen employers favoring: